Trek Stache 9.7 2019 Review

 The Specialized Fuse 29 is a much more well-rounded hardtail that could easily be used as a daily driver.
 The Fuse cannot come close to matching the pure rolling speed and efficiency of the Stache and it's a few pounds heavier.
 Still, the Specialized is a far more comfortable bike.
 Descending over chatter is substantially more pleasant compared to the Stache.
-The aluminum frame of the Specialized has a bit of forgiving flex built into the chainstays.
-This goes a long way in taking the edge off the brutal nature of a hardtail.
-If you are looking for a hardtail daily driver, we recommend the Fuse.
+The aluminum frame of the Specialized is notably more forgiving than the Stache's carbon frame, and the modern geometry makes is a reasonably good climber and confidence-inspiring on the descents.
 We tested the $2,150 Expert 29 build and we feel it is the best hardtail we've ridden to date.

 The Stache 9.7 has a carbon fiber frame.
 In the Trek lineup, when you see a 9. in front of the model, that indicates a carbon construction.
 This bike runs 29 x 3.0-inch tires with Boost spacing.
 If the rear triangle looks funky, Trek's Midstay incorporates an elevated chainstay on the drive side of the frame.
 This helps create space to fit these massive wheels.

 We measured our 17.5-inch (roughly a medium) test bike.
 It has a 614mm effective top tube with a 421mm reach.
-The chainstays are 423mm and the wheelbase measures 1120mm.
+The chainstays are 423mm and the wheelbase measures a short 1120mm.
 The relatively steep head tube angle comes out to 68.0-degrees while the seat tube angle is a slack-ish 73.7-degrees.
-Our Stache hit the scales at 26 lbs 12 oz without pedals and set up tubeless.
+Our Stache hit the scales at a light 26 lbs 12 oz without pedals and set up tubeless.

 The moral of the story is that this bike requires the right terrain to be fun.
 It shouldn't come as a huge surprise that a carbon fiber hardtail, shies away from rougher terrain.
-That said, we have ridden some hardtails like the Specialized Fuse, Kona Big Honzo Steel, Commencal Meta HT, and Whyte 901 that stand up much better to rough terrain.
+That said, we have ridden some hardtails like the Specialized Fuse, Commencal Meta HT, and Rocky Mountain Growler that stand up much better to rough terrain.

 Tire pressure is critical on the Stache.
 Too much air and you lose the damping benefit of the 3.0-inch tires.
 Too little air and cornering abilities get vague and washy.
 Our testers found the sweet spot to be in the range of 15-16 PSI.

-The 9.7 delivers an impressive build kit, and it should at this price.
+The 9.7 has an impressive build kit, and it should at this price.
 The RockShox Pike is a nice specification.
 This stout fork has 35mm stanchions and the plush, yet, supportive Charger 2 damper is excellent.
 SRAM Guide R brakes offer enough power to shut the speed down.
-The Bontrager XR2 tires are a little sketchy.
-These tires have horrendous braking bite.
+The Bontrager XR2 tires can be a little sketchy.
+These tires have poor braking bite.
 If you're carrying a full head of steam, it takes a lot of space to come to a full stop.
-In addition, cornering abilities on gravely or loose trail surfaces are unreliable at best.
+Also, cornering abilities on gravely or loose trail surfaces are unreliable at best.
 There are essentially no shoulder knobs to rely on and they wash out quickly.
-Luckily, the sheer size of these tires dissuades you from leaning them over too far because it's so difficult.
+Luckily, the sheer size of these tires dissuades you from leaning them over too far because it takes so much effort.

 The Stache is an excellent climber.
-This light bicycle flys up smooth climbs with incredible ease.
+This light bicycle flies up smooth climbs with incredible ease.
 The lightweight frame, giant wheels, and GX Eagle drivetrain work together to minimize the rider's energy.
-Chunky climbs can present a problem by delivering a harsh ride and also overwhelming the grip of the XR2 tires which struggle in situations when your standing and powering up loose climbs or rocks.
+Chunky climbs can present a problem by delivering a harsh ride and also overwhelming the grip of the XR2 tires which struggle in situations when you're standing and powering up loose climbs or rocks.

 The Stache sets you up in a comfortable climbing position.
 The 421mm reach measurement is on the tighter side for a medium frame.
 The short reach puts you in an upright position.
 The 73.7-degree seat tube angle is slack-ish but somewhat standard for a hardtail.
 When seated, the bottom bracket is slightly in front of the rider's hips.
 Still, this bike is so efficient, the slack seat tube angle doesn't seem to detract from performance.
-Not to be overlooked, the sub-27 pound weight of our test bike really translates to slick climbing.
+Not to be overlooked, the sub-27 pound weight of our test bike really translates to climbing efficiency.

-Tire pressure plays a big role on the climb.
+Tire pressure plays a big role on the climbs.
 Lower tire pressures will provide more grip and compensate for the questionable tire tread.
 Too low and you will start to feel a little bit of a bounce with every seated pedal stroke.
-Again, that 15-16 PSI tends to deliver the best balance.
+Again, we found that 15-16 PSI tends to deliver the best balance.

 Climbing up technical pitches can be uncomfortable.
 Trying to sit down and pedal through technical terrain is painful.
-With the 423mm chainstay tucking that rear axle right under your butt, you feel every single rock.
+With the 423mm chainstay tucking that rear axle right underneath you, you feel every single rock.
 It's best to stand up and grind it out while paying attention to not let the rear tire spin out under pedaling load.

 Uphill handling is solid aboard the Stache 9.7.
 The short wheelbase paired with the steep-ish head tube angle creates a quick steering bike that can change lines in a hurry.
 If you find yourself on an undesirable line, you can quickly correct the mistake.
 The one quirk to the massive wheels is that they can be a little awkward to lift up and over a step or obstacle in the trail.
 Given the sheer mass, it takes some getting used to how to lift the front end of this bicycle.

 The component grouping works well on the ascent.
-The SRAM GX Eagle drivetrain paired with the lightweight frame creates an easy, energy-saving, climb.
+The SRAM GX Eagle drivetrain paired with the lightweight frame creates an easy and energy-saving climb.
 It takes an amazingly little amount of energy to get up familiar climbs.
 The Bontrager XR2 is unreliable on mixed terrain.
-The lack of tread makes it roll fast but it doesn't hook up well under standing pedaling loads and has a tendency to spin out on loose or gravel soil types.
+The lack of tread makes it roll fast but it doesn't hook up well under standing pedaling loads and has a tendency to spin out on loose or gravel-y soil types.

 At $3799 the Stache 9.7 is the most expensive hardtail in our test.
 We still feel it is a decent value considering the carbon frame and high-end build.
-On one hand, it delivers high-end performance within its intended application while offering decent components.
-On the other hand, this bike is fairly one dimensional given its narrow range of trails on which it's fun.
+On one hand, it delivers high-end performance within its intended application while offering good components.
+On the other hand, this bike is fairly one dimensional given the narrow range of trails on which it's fun.

 The Trek Stache 9.7 rolls fast, climbs well, and racks up the miles amazingly quickly.
 Indeed, this is a very good bike on smooth, fast, and flowing terrain.
 As fun as this bike is on the right terrain, it is absolutely brutal on the wrong terrain: chatter and tight corners.
 Riders looking for a comfortable daily driver should look elsewhere.
 Riders looking for a simple and fast second bike might find their match with the Stache.